-While you can always assign the bio poem to your students, students can also open it from their student home page by opening the Templates folder at their Wixie home page, opening the General folder and selecting the Bio Poem template.
+While you can always assign the bio poem to your students, students can also open it from their student home page by opening the Templates Library at their Wixie home page, opening the All About Me folder, and selecting the Bio Poem template.

 Asking students to open the template on their own is a great way to let them know that they are also responsible for their learning.
-Once they know how to open a file from the Templates, they can repeat this process to find things like graphic organizers to support research and other thinking projects.
+Once they know how to open a file from the Curriculum or Templates libraries, they can repeat this process to find things like graphic organizers to support research and other thinking projects.

 About Me: Fact and Opinion

-The General folder in the Templates also includes and entire folder dedicated to All About me activities.
+The All About Me folder in the Templates also includes an entire folder dedicated to All About me activities.